wramet/build-my-cfd/MODULE_03_SINGLE_PHASE_FLOW/CONTENT/07_ADVANCED_TOPICS/02_Advanced_Turbulence.md

 }
 ```

+**Solution strategy:**
+1. Start with first-order schemes and low maxCo (0.3-0.5)
+2. Run until solution stabilizes
+3. Gradually increase to second-order schemes
+4. Increase maxCo to 0.5-0.8 for efficiency

 ### 3.5 Practical Transition Modeling Exercise: Airfoil at Low Re

 **Objective:** Predict transition on NACA 0012 airfoil at Re_c = 200,000, α = 2°.